ShiqiYu/CPP/projects/project5.md

 1. The parameters trained have been put into a CPP file `/weights/face_binary_cls.cpp`.
 You can just include it into your project.

 1. You can use OpenCV to read images.
 The image data stored in `cv::Mat` is `unsigned char` type.
 You should convert the data to `float` and normalize it to range `[0.0, 1.0]` firstly before operate it in a convolutional layer.
 Be careful with the order of pixel colors (channels) in cv::Mat.
-It is BRG, not RGB.
+It is BGR, not RGB.
 The input of the CNN model should be a 3x128x128 (channel, height, width) data blob (matrix).
 You can adapt your class in Project 4 for this project.

 1. The output of the CNN model is a vector with two float numbers `[c0, c1]`. `c0 + c1 = 1.0` and `c1` is the possibility that the input is a person (upper body only).